 - Complete text information:

 - All tour dates (schedule)

 - Your band’s look that is prevalent in all your promotions.

 Now that you know what goes in your ideal poster, you’re likely still unsure about the design you’d like to use.
 Before you find your design voice, research is necessary.
 Finding and taking inspiration from great designs is the first step to creating a great poster.

 Let’s face it, all kinds of art requires some degree of expertise, and while yours will lie in great music, we can help you out with great promotional imagery.
 Start with finding inspiration.
 While artists in the past may have looked to nature, architecture or flyers near the music store for inspiration, you have an endless supply of inspiration right beside you.
-Here are some resources that offer great inspiration for your concert poster:
+Here are some resources that offer great inspiration for your rock poster: